Starters, Salads, Soups/ Salads

 Notes

-Do not add soy sauce or oil to the boiling water as it will prevent the algae from absorbing getting soft.
-Dried wakame and different algae can be found in Asian stores and most health food shops.
-This salad goes well with chilled tossed noodles, stir fry rice and mixed vegetables.
-You can cook healthy salads from much different variety of algae.
+Avoid adding soy sauce or oil to the boiling water, as this prevents the wakame from softening properly.
+Dried wakame and various seaweeds can be found in most Asian stores and health food shops.
+This salad pairs well with chilled tossed noodles, stir-fried rice, or mixed vegetables.
+Feel free to experiment with different types of algae for a variety of healthy salads.

 You Might Also Like